Note: This post has been updated to reflect my situation at the conclusion of 2017.

 Fame and exposure are generally free, and often much more plentiful than actual payment.
 It takes a lot of clicks before someone actually buys—I have also seen this behind the scenes with the Atlas of Design.
 I often see colleagues whose work gets a lot of attention, and who are offering cool prints, and wonder if they are receiving lots of praise with little money behind it.

 I never really intended to be a freelancer, because I dislike instability, and the numbers above fluctuate wildly.
-But I fell into it accidentally anyway, and it’s been great, but it’s definitely not a life I would have been able to choose if I had to worry, for example, about dependents.
-I’ve also had the advantage of a safety net, in that my partner Kate earns much more than I do and, in the early years, carried well more than her fair share of our joint expenses.
+But I fell into it accidentally anyway, and it’s been great, though it’s definitely not a life I would have been able to choose if I had to worry, for example, about dependents.
+I’ve also had the advantage of a safety net, in that I had a partner who earned much more than I did and, in the early years, carried well more than her fair share of our joint expenses.

 I also haven’t been able to save for retirement very much these last few years, as I’ve been focused on more day-to-day expenses.
-Fortunately, a sizable recent contract has given me an extra boost that will soon let me finally put some money away.
+But, things have been looking up lately, and I’ve started putting at least a little bit away again.

 I hope all this stuff above offers some useful insight as to one freelancer’s life.
 I’m sure some others earn more, and some others earn less.
 I’d encourage others who are comfortable doing so to share their own financial information, to make the picture a little broader.